dmenezesgabriel/docker-localstack-hello/docs/aws-caf.md

 ## CAF Action Plan

 The AWS CAF Action Plan is a tool that helps you identify and address gaps in your cloud adoption plan.
 The Action Plan is a spreadsheet that you can download and use to track your progress as you implement the AWS CAF.
 The Action Plan is organized into three sections:

+## The 6 R's of migration

+- Rehosting (lift and shift)
+- Replatforming (lift, tinker and shift)
+- Retire
+- Retain
+- Repurchase
+- Refactoring